quinnzaballa/kamakiri/README.md

 # Arch-linux or Ubuntu/debian
 <br>

-> If you dont want to update/upgrade your kernel, just make the bzImage instead!
+> If you dont want to update/upgrade your kernel, just make the bzImage instead!<br>
 > Worked on arch-linux, so everything should go smoothly? hopefully!

 <br><br><br>